GFF Gulf Club Champions League

-The AGCFF Gulf Club Champions League (دوري أبطال الخليج للأندية), formerly known as the GCC Champions League, is a regional football competition governed by the Arab Gulf Cup Football Federation (AGCFF) for clubs from its eight member nations.
+The GFF Gulf Club Champions League (دوري أبطال الخليج للأندية), formerly known as the GCC Champions League, is a regional football competition governed by the Gulf Football Federation (GFF) for clubs from its eight member nations.

 The tournament was founded by the Gulf Cooperation Council (GCC) and was first organised in 1982.
+During its early years, the GCC Club Championship also acted as a qualification tournament for the Asian Club Championship.
 The last edition organised by the GCC was the 30th edition in 2015, which featured twelve teams, while its attempts to organise the 31st edition failed.

-The tournament was relaunched by the AGCFF for the 2024–25 season under the name AGCFF Gulf Club Champions League, featuring eight teams.
-Duhok are the current champions, having beaten Al-Qadisiya in the 2025 final.
+The tournament was relaunched by the AGCFF (now known as the GFF) for the 2024–25 season under the name Gulf Club Champions League, featuring eight teams.
+The number of teams was increased to twelve for the 2026–27 season.
+The winners of the competition qualify for the GFF Gulf Club Super Cup.

+Al-Rayyan are the current champions, having beaten Al-Shabab in the 2026 final.